tarekheshammo/TFL/README.md

 **Test Cases**<br />
-Please follwo test cases mentioned in Technical Design Document I have attached.
+Please follow test cases mentioned in Technical Design Document I have attached.

 **Notes**<br />
 1. I have used power automate flows instead of workflows or plugins as it's recommended from Microsoft